distributedhatemachine/distributedhatemachine.github.io/content/posts/modal/index.md

 - The User's Workspace: Mounting local files as volumes.

 ## Lessons learned and Roadmap
 Building MiniModal started as a way to kill time during unemployment, but it is fun way to implement everything I read in year.
-To wrap up this post, here is what we’ve achieved:
+To wrap up this post, here is what we've achieved:
 - A Pythonic SDK: Distributed computing that feels like writing local code.
 - WebSockets Everywhere: A high-performance, push-based architecture that eliminates the overhead of HTTP polling.
-By using persistent connections for task dispatching, log tailing, and result streaming, MiniModal achieves a level of responsiveness that feels truly local.
 - True Isolation: Container-based execution that ensures "if it works on my machine, it works in the cloud."
-- Production Features: Built-in support for Volumes, Secrets, and Web endpoints.
+- Production-Grade Fault Tolerance: Retries with exponential backoff, dead letter queues, and circuit breakers.
+- Multi-Tenant Scheduling: YTsaurus-inspired fair scheduling with per-user quotas.
+- Content-Based Caching: Same dependencies = skip the rebuild.

 This might be the end of this blog, but it’s just the beginning for MiniModal.
 There is a lot of things left unimplemented or not talked about so stay tuned and check out repo [wtfnukee/minimodal](https://github.com/wtfnukee/minimodal).